syscilythedeveloper/cultureCoded/README.md

 ## 🔗 Follow Along

+New posts drop regularly!
-You can read the full breakdowns and follow the series on [Medium](https://medium.com/@culturecoded.dev)
+Catch the full breakdowns on [Medium](https://medium.com/@culturecoded.dev)
+and stay in the loop as the series grows.

 ## 💡 Every Lesson Follows the Same Structure: